tuanduc2904/rn-blob-util/README.md

 - To send a form data, the `Content-Type` header does not matter.
 When the body is an `Array` we will set proper content type for you.
 - To send binary data, you have two choices, use BASE64 encoded string or path points to a file contains the body.
 - If the `Content-Type` containing substring`;BASE64` or `application/octet` the given body will be considered as a BASE64 encoded data which will be decoded to binary data as the request body.
-- Otherwise, if a string starts with `RNBlobUtil-file://` (which can simply be done by `RNBlobUtil.wrap(PATH_TO_THE_FILE)`), it will try to find the data from the URI string after `RNBlobUtil-file://` and use it as the request body.
+- Otherwise, if a string starts with `ReactNativeBlobUtil-file://` (which can simply be done by `ReactNativeBlobUtil.wrap(PATH_TO_THE_FILE)`), it will try to find the data from the URI string after `ReactNativeBlobUtil-file://` and use it as the request body.
 - To send the body as-is, simply use a `Content-Type` header not containing `;BASE64` or `application/octet`.

 > It is Worth to mentioning that the HTTP request uses cache by default, if you're going to disable it simply add a Cache-Control header `'Cache-Control' : 'no-store'`